ssaurabh9/taiga-mcp/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the The GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ---